codeatcg/VRPG/README.md

 module/gfa2view --GFA in.gfa --ref refName --outDir output_dir --index --range 2000 --thread 10

 ```
+**Note**, For the current version of 'gfa2view' memory consumption is proportion to number of threads.
+A trade-off between speed and and memory consumption needs to be considered.

 If only a particular set of reference chromosomes or contigs are considered for view the option ‘--refChr’ can be used to save running time.
 For this option a file containing a reference chromosome or contig name (not contain sample name or haplotype name) per line is required.

 # Execution
+## Local server or personal computer with Linux/Ubuntu operating system

 1. Move all output files in directory 'upload' generated during data preparation to the empty folder 'upload' of VRPG.
 2. Start the development server of Django